Mark-MDO47/UniRemote/code/WriteRFID/README.md

 ## Example Run of WriteRFID
 [Top](#WriteRFID "Top")<br>
 ```
-starting WriteRFID - writes to a PICC RFID card
+starting WriteRFID - writes to and/or reads from a PICC RFID card
    see https://github.com/Mark-MDO47/UniRemote

 Prepare to write MIFARE Classic EV1 1K card